 Six weeks later, winter was upon us…only it seemed to be taking ice ages to get rolling.
 Utah’s 2017-2018 season would go down as one of the poorest performing winters on record.
 We waited weeks, months for the typical momentum of storms to pick up.
 Aside from a few respectable pulses, the big dumps remained elusive.
 When I look at the dismal snowfall totals when compared to our average of 500 inches, you would expect a visible cringe or sigh.
 The reality is, when skiing is bad in Utah, it’s still pretty awesome.

 Brews at Brighton with the Ski Utah athlete crew

 I volunteered with Snowbird’s Wasatch Adaptive Program and saw firsthand how grateful their students were to just be in and among the mountains.
 I cried while watching a stroke survivor complete his first ski run.
 He was unable to communicate verbally, but he in turn cried and smiled in gratitude when I told him I had to leave early to celebrate my dad’s birthday.
 The setting sun illuminating Mount Superior behind the silhouette of the old Wildcat Lift.
 A sunny day with the Ski Utah crew in Honeycomb Canyon.
 An unforgettable meal and bawdy laughter at Deer Valley.
-Clumsy clinking beer mugs and pizza at Molly’s after a particularly frigid time night skiing.
+Clumsy, clinking beer mugs and pizza at Molly’s after a frigid round of night skiing.
 Endless powder laps on a weekday at Beaver Mountain, the 2nd generation owner showing us his favorite childhood stashes.
 Banter, both witty and dim on the chairlift with my friend Mike.
-Cracking jokes in the snowcat at Powder Mountain.
-A contest to see if we could ski the Snowbasin groomers top to bottom on our early season legs.
+Cracking jokes in the snow cat at Powder Mountain.
+A contest to see if we could ski the Snowbasin groomers top to bottom on our early season legs without stopping…